-The following graph shows a comparison of the cumulative total return on our Class A Common Stock from June 3, 2020 (the date our Class A Common Stock commenced trading on the Nasdaq Global Select Market) through September 30, 2022 with the cumulative total return of the Standard & Poor's 500 Index ("S&P 500 Index") and the Nasdaq Composite Index over the same period, assuming the investment of \$100 in our Class A Common Stock and in each index on June 3, 2020 and the reinvestment of dividends in each of our Class A Common Stock and each index.
+The following graph shows a comparison of the cumulative total return on our Class A Common Stock from June 3, 2020 (the date our Class A Common Stock commenced trading on the Nasdaq Global Select Market) through September 30, 2023 with the cumulative total return of the Standard & Poor's 500 Index ("S&P 500 Index") and the Nasdaq Composite Index over the same period, assuming the investment of \$100 in our Class A Common Stock and in each index on June 3, 2020 and the reinvestment of dividends in each of our Class A Common Stock and each index.
 The graph uses the closing market price on June 3, 2020 of \$30.12 per share as the initial value of our common stock, which had an initial public offering price of \$25.00.
-The quarterly intervals below are based on the Company's 52-week fiscal year in which each reporting period ended on the last Friday of the respective reporting period.
+Through September 30, 2022, the quarterly intervals below are based on the Company's 52-53 week fiscal year in which each reporting period ended on the last Friday of the respective reporting period.
+Starting with the 2023 fiscal year, the quarterly intervals below are based on the Company's modified fiscal year in which each reporting period ends on the last day of the calendar quarter.